ztbochanski/react-development-guide/react-basics-example/README.md

 # React Basics

-> "A landslide misinterpretation of the official react documentation"
+> _"A misinterpretation of the official react documentation, a landslide"_
-> - Senior Developer
+> Senior Developer

-> The idea of this section is to understand the basic concepts of react, learn beginner techniques, and implement best practices
+_The idea of this section is to understand the basic concepts of react, learn beginner techniques, and implement best practices_

 _for local setup_